the five main Light effects made easy

 The trick with this effect is to realise that a lot of light fittings that sparkle don't really make very much light.
 They make enough to look beautiful, to enhance their own shape and form, but you will likely need a second layer of lighting in that room, to bring the more functional brightness you will sometimes need.

 Think about a dining table feature pendant - you want it to be a showstopper, but you may also use that dining table as a desk.
-So you'll need the ability to add more light to the room and bring the full flexibility of light we need in our homes.
+So you'll need the ability to add more light to the room and bring the full flexibility of light we need in our homes..

 There you have it.
 Lighting effects, described in simple terms, to help you navigate the thousands upon thousands of choices to find the right light, for your home, every time.

-At MINT Lighting, we use this process of evaluation to work out with you what your lighting needs to look like.
-Once we know the effects we need to create, we can tell you what types of light will do it best - and if you want us to complete a full design for you, we'll select the light fittings and detail exactly how they're controlled to achieve the right light.
+Once we know the effects we need to create, we can tell you what types of light will do it best - and if you have engaged us to complete a full design for you, we'll select the light fittings and detail exactly how they're controlled to achieve the right light.

 With one phone call you can have a dedicated lighting professional on your team.
 There to help you define what you want to see, and then craft the light so you can.